mlestes/CS201/grammar/recog/README.txt

  looking for either of the "DEFINE" or "VAR" or "STRUCT" keywords and not "DE", it assumes there isn't a program so it looks for "END_READ", which isn't "DE".

--All code written by Murray Estes (email: mlestes1@crimson.ua.edu).
+-All code written by Murray Estes (REDACTED).

 -Uses wrapper functions for types (integer, real, string) IOT minimize use of generic pointers while allowing for one keyword to declare any variable type.